 - the win in our High Court case establishing that non-religious worldviews must be treated equally to major religions in RE, and equal inclusion of Humanism in the 2013 RE framework; and

-These are just four examples – many more can be found throughout the campaigns pages of our website.
+These are just a handful of examples – many more can be found throughout the campaigns pages of our website.